On the $3$-colorable subgroup $\mathcal{F}$ and maximal subgroups of Thompson's group $F$: Maximal infinite index subgroups of containing an isomorphic image of

 As a preliminary step to proving the maximality of $M_0$, we show that adding a positive element of length $2$ to it either doesn't change it (Lemma \ref{M0even}) or gives the whole $K_{(2,2)}$ (Lemma \ref{lemmaH1}).

 Let us start by understanding better the subgroup $M_0$.
 We first show that $M_0$ is a proper subgroup of $K_{(2,2)}$.

 \begin{lemma} The subgroup $M_0$ is a proper subgroup of $K_{(2,2)}$. \end{lemma} \begin{proof} It suffices to show that $x_1^2\not\in M_0$.
+To this end, we will actually prove an a priori stronger result: $x_1^2$ does not belong to the closure of $M_0$.
+Our main tool is the core of $M_0$.
 In order to do this, it suffices to show that $x_1^2$ does not admit a labelling compatible with that of the generators of $M_0$, that is $x_1^2$ does not belong to $Cl(M_0)$ (see Figure \ref{labelsGENH}).

 \end{proof} \begin{remark} The previous lemma shows that $\CF$ is not a maximal subgroup of $K_{(2,2)}$. \end{remark}

 \begin{proposition} The subgroup $M_0=\langle \CF, x_0^2\rangle$ is generated by $x_0^2$, $x_2^2$, $x_1x_2$. \end{proposition} \begin{proof} First we show that the following elements generate $M_0$